intra2net/avocado-i2n/README.md

             was run)
    - *f.* - Overwrite (recreate and save) all existing setup for children (set_state)
-   - *.a* - Abort if the set_state is missing (if for exampe the purpose was overwriting)
+   - *.a* - Abort if the set_state is missing (if for example the purpose was overwriting)
    - *.f* - Create and save all missing setup for children (set_state)